kubernetes/website/content/en/docs/reference/access-authn-authz/admission-controllers.md

 This admission controller observes creation of `Ingress` objects that do not request any specific ingress class and automatically adds a default ingress class to them.
-This way, users that do not request any special ingress class do not need to care about them at all and they will get the default one.
+This way, users that do not request any special ingress class do not need to care about them at all, and they will get the default one.

 This admission controller does not do anything when no default ingress class is configured.
 When more than one ingress